mmerchante/instanceAlongCurve/README.md

 * It's a dependency graph node, so it works gracefully with the Maya environment.
 * Instance an object by count or by distance between instances.
 * Various rotation modes, including chain mode.
+* Curve distance offset, useful for tank treads.
 * Customize the instances transformation by ramps evaluated in curve parameter space.
 * Customize the ramps' offset with keys or expressions for animations.
 * Customize how instances look in viewport.
 * Randomize instances transformations.
 * Portable.
 * User friendly, highly flexible.
+* Manually manipulate rotations, to fix complicated situations
+* Set global&local offsets for translation, rotation and scale
+* Customize which part of the curve is going to be instantiated
+* Customize how many times ramps are going to be repeated over the curve

 ### Installation
 Save instanceAlongCurve.py under MAYA_PLUG_IN_PATH